ZenithVal/OSCLeash/README.md

 If either value is above the walking deadzone (default 0.15) we start outputting them instead of 0. <br/>If either value is above the running deadzone (0.7) we tell the player to run (x2 speed)

-All movement values are relative to the VRC world's movement speed limits. <br/>So we'd be moving at $142.5$% speed south and $47.5$% speed to the east.
+All movement values are relative to the VRC world's movement speed limits. <br/>So we'd be moving at $142.5$% speed south and $47.5$% speed to the West.

 If the values are below the deadzones or _IsGrabbed is false, send 0s for the OSC values once to stop movement.